-Do not exceed the permitted maximum speed of 50 mph/80 km/h; doing so may
+Do not exceed the permitted maximum speed of 50 mph/80 km/h; doing so may result in an accident.◀

 Replace the defective tire as soon as possible and have the new wheel/tire assembly balanced.

 Have the Mobility System refilled.